arangodb-foxx/grafana-connector/README.md

 returned and instead return an aggregation.
 For example, the average.

 Go back to ArangoDB configuration and change the _aggregation_ entry from `NONE` to `AVG`.
-Now the finally query will be
+Now the final query will be

     FOR data IN data LET doc = {time: data.date, value: data.value}
           FILTER doc.time >= @value0 AND doc.time < @value1